suknya/Demo/README.md

 # Demo
-This project contains Slider component that retrieves data from API and display in carousal format.
+This project contains Slider component that retrieves data from API and display in carousal format.<br>
-Component Name : multipurpose-slider
+Component Name : multipurpose-slider<br>
-Features: This component provides ability to author dialog in manual or auto format.
+Features: This component provides ability to author dialog in manual or auto format.<br>
-Dialog containes select dropdown option to choose the source of images to be displayed in slider.
+Dialog containes select dropdown option to choose the source of images to be displayed in slider.<br>

-Manual option - Enables multifield which allows user to enter image path and image name to be displayed in carousal Auto option - Automatically fetches displayName and attachment url and render into page.
+Manual option - Enables multifield which allows user to enter image path and image name to be displayed in carousal<br>
+Auto option - Automatically fetches displayName and attachment url and render into page.<br>

-Component uses owl plugin to achieve desired style and js.
+Component uses owl plugin to achieve desired style and js.<br>

-The number of images in 1 sider can be controlled by changing js items options
+The number of images in 1 sider can be controlled by changing js items options<br>

 $('.owl-carousel').owlCarousel({
     loop:true,